-The Centre for Regional Geography, established in 2003, aims at tackling contemporary scientific issues of the geographical field such as sustainable local and regional development, territorial cohesion and spatial planning.
+The Centre for Regional Geography, established in 2003, aims at tackling current scientific approaches in the field of geography such as sustainable local and regional development, territorial cohesion and spatial planning.

 The main research objectives are:

-1) To elaborate specialized studies that address the current societal needs in terms of local and regional development:
+2. To provide research and consultancy services that address the current societal needs in terms of local and regional development:

-- assessment of natural and human potential of various geographical units and subunits;
+- assessment of the natural and human potential of various geographical units and subunits;

-- elaboration of spatial development strategies at different scales and complexity levels (local, microregional, zonal, cross-border, regional, transnational);
+- elaboration of territorial development strategies at various scales and levels of complexity (local, microregional, zonal, cross-border, regional, transnational);

 - analysis of territorial disparities;

-- analysis of areas, nodes and axes of spatial gravity;
+- analysis of areas, poles and axes of spatial gravity;

 - analysis of geographical mental spaces;